uikit/uikit-site/docs/pages/migration.md

 ## Migration from UIkit 3.21 to 3.22

 The [Lightbox component](lightbox.md) got reworked.
 We removed the `uk-lightbox-toolbar-icon` and `uk-lightbox-button` classes including all their Less variables starting with `@lightbox-toolbar-icon-*` and `@lightbox-button-*`.
-If you have customized the lightbox using one of these classes or Less variables you have to remove it.
+If you have customized the lightbox using one of these classes or Less variables, you have to remove it.

 We renamed the `uk-lightbox-toolbar` class to `uk-lightbox-caption` including all their Less variable.
 Just find and replace these Less variables if you are using a custom Less theme.